 \subsection{Observational probabilities}

-We compute the probability to observe a certain mass-transfer product from our models as the product of their evolutionary timescales and their birth rates.
-We define the evolutionary timescales as the elapsed time during which the models satisfy the selection criteria described in Sect. \ref{selection}.
-For the calculation of these observation probabilities, we consider a volume-limited sample and do not take observational bias into account.
+We computed the probability to observe a certain mass-transfer product from our models as the product of their evolutionary timescales and their birth rates.
+We defined the evolutionary timescales as the elapsed time during which the models satisfy the selection criteria described in Sect. \ref{selection}.
+For the calculation of these observation probabilities, we considered a volume-limited sample and did not take observational bias into account.

-We use the multidimensional binary parameter distributions from \citet{Moe2017} to determine the birth rates of our models.
-These distributions describe main-sequence binaries in terms of primary mass, orbital period, and mass ratio\footnote{We also apply a correction to the orbital parameters for the mass lost by stellar wind from the primary between the ZAMS and the onset of RLOF \citep{Soberman1997}, although this is insignificant in almost all cases.}.
-We compute the birth rates by integrating between the grid boundaries of each parameter (primary mass, orbital period, and mass ratio), using the initial binary sampler code described in \citet{Breivik2020} and changing the initial mass function to that given in \citet{Kroupa2001}.
-We define the grid boundaries as the midpoints between the values of neighbouring models in the grid of the same metallicity.
-For the lower limit of the initial mass range, we use 0.9 $M_\odot$, which is approximately the minimum initial mass of a star that could have reached the post-main sequence.
-For the upper limit we use 8.0 $M_\odot$.
+We used the multidimensional binary parameter distributions from \citet{Moe2017} to determine the birth rates of our models.
+These distributions describe main-sequence binaries in terms of primary mass, orbital period, and mass ratio\footnote{We also apply a correction to the orbital parameters for the mass lost through stellar wind from the primary between the ZAMS and the onset of RLOF \citep{Soberman1997}, although this is insignificant in almost all cases.}.
+We computed the birth rates by integrating between the grid boundaries of each parameter (primary mass, orbital period, and mass ratio), using the initial binary sampler code described in \citet{Breivik2020} and changing the initial mass function to that given in \citet{Kroupa2001}.
+We defined the grid boundaries as the midpoints between the values of neighbouring models in the grid of the same metallicity.
+For the lower limit of the initial mass range, we used 0.9 $M_\odot$, which is approximately the minimum initial mass of a star that could have reached the post-main sequence.
+For the upper limit, we used 8.0 $M_\odot$.
 The mass ratios range from $0.1$ to $1.0$.
 Note that, since our model grids only sparsely cover the parameter space at discrete points, the values computed using this method are only rough estimates.

 In the full post-RGB luminosity range of our solar grid ($100-2300$ $L_\odot$), we find that 64$\%$ of objects are low-mass post-RGB stars, 23$\%$ are intermediate-mass post-RGB stars, 11$\%$ are CHeB stars, and 2$\%$ are post-AGB stars.
 For the metal-poor grid with luminosities of $100-1800$ $L_\odot$, we find that these values are 60$\%$, 20$\%$, 16$\%$, and 4$\%$, respectively.
 Lower luminosity post-RGB stars dominate these fractions, as they have much longer evolutionary timescales than their higher luminosity counterparts (see Appendix \ref{lifetimes} for more details).